sudipto3331/ESP32-MQTT-Node-MySQL-API-Dashboard/readme.md

 The MySQL database is utilized for data storage in this application.
 There are several data tables designed to store data received from the MQTT server.
 Two tables are designated as instantaneous data update tables where incoming data is frequently updated from the MQTT server.
 Minimum, maximum, and average data are stored for every hour in a separate table.
 Additionally, based on the time interval, the daily average data is also stored in another table for historical analysis.

-The database tables are provided as follow:
+The database tables are provided as follows:
 TABLE PICTURE

-### 7.6 API Creation : PHP
+### 7.6 API Creation: PHP

 PHP is used to develop APIs that interface with the database.
 These APIs serve as endpoints for the frontend to access and retrieve data stored in the database, enabling seamless integration between the frontend and backend components.
 Below are the APIs and the sample output data format.